About Texas Children's Hospital

 - Participates in orientation and mentoring of new staff to Lactation and Milk Bank areas.

-- BLS from American Heart Association
+CPR – Basic Life Support from the American Heart Association

 - IBCLC – International Board Certified Lactation Consultant